billwear/maas-rad/add-machines.md

 deb-2-8-ui snap-2-8-ui deb-2-9-ui snap-2-9-ui -->

 <!-- deb-2-8-ui
 * **Power type**: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
-See [Power management](/t/power-management/3015) for details on the availabile power types and the relevant parameters for each type. deb-2-8-ui -->
+See [Power management](/t/power-management/3015) for details on the available power types and the relevant parameters for each type. deb-2-8-ui -->

 <!-- deb-2-9-ui
 * **Power type**: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
-See [Power management](/t/power-management/3017) for details on the availabile power types and the relevant parameters for each type. deb-2-9-ui -->
+See [Power management](/t/power-management/3017) for details on the available power types and the relevant parameters for each type. deb-2-9-ui -->

 <!-- snap-2-8-ui
 * **Power type**: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
-See [Power management](/t/power-management/3007) for details on the availabile power types and the relevant parameters for each type. snap-2-8-ui -->
+See [Power management](/t/power-management/3007) for details on the available power types and the relevant parameters for each type. snap-2-8-ui -->

 <!-- snap-2-9-ui
 * **Power type**: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
-See [Power management](/t/power-management/3009) for details on the availabile power types and the relevant parameters for each type. snap-2-9-ui -->
+See [Power management](/t/power-management/3009) for details on the available power types and the relevant parameters for each type. snap-2-9-ui -->

 <!-- snap-2-7-cli snap-2-8-cli snap-2-9-cli deb-2-7-cli deb-2-8-cli deb-2-9-cli